 7. As a final activity, hand a book out to each student, or have several students share a copy.
-Ask students to go back through the book, looking carefully at the illustrations and naming the things they see pictured.
-For instance, on the first two pages of the book, students will notice the strange knives and forks, the butterflies and pigeons, and, of course, the old woman herself.
-They might notice where she is standing, and so on.
+Ask students to go back through the book, looking carefully at the illustrations and naming the objects they see pictured.
+For instance, on the first few pages of the book, students will notice the buildings (and features of the buildings, such as doors and windows), the minaret, trees, hills, garments blowing in the breeze, a man leading a donkey, etc.